aceOfModernElectronis/Ananke-Arduino-library/API documentation of Ananke Arduino Library.md

 ## Ananke (client)
 Ananke (client)
-Creates a partially initialised client instance.
+creates a partially initialised client instance.
 Before it can be used, the server details must be configured:
 WiFiClient espClient;
 Ananke client(espClient);